-Disaster Management Plan A Service provider was appointed in 2015 by the John Taolo Gaestewe District Municipality for the compilation of an Integrated Disaster Management Plan.
-This Disaster Management Plan covers all three Local Municipalities in the District and this plan was submitted to the District Council in ay 2015 for approval.
+Disaster Management Plan A Service provider was appointed by the John Taolo Gaestewe District Municipality for the compilation of an Integrated Disaster Management Plan.
+This Disaster Management Plan covers all three Local Municipalities in the District and this plan was submitted to the District Council for approval.
 This plan is reviewed on an annual basis by the district council.
 Integrated Comprehensive Infrastructure Plan Not available